Cooking Gorgeous

 Related Recipes

-For more delicious Turkish Recipes why not try:
+For more delicious Turkish street food recipes why not try:

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this scrumptious street food Tantuni kebab as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this scrumptious Turkish street food Tantuni wrap as much as you enjoy eating it! 🙂

 tantuni wrap served with onions, pickled chillies and tomatoes